Dry Eye Syndrome

 - Sandy/gritty feeling?

-If you answer “Yes” to any of these questions, you may be showing early signs of dry eye syndrome.
+Any of the above symptoms could be indicators of dry eye syndrome.
 Schedule an eye appointment to discuss these symptoms HERE.

 Frequently Asked Questions